jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihkf5xiyp3so7qfro3hdzhtewst3f3rw7jh25pcmyl55v5otnkmzy" alt="drawing">
   <p>Well, we know the sharks are going to try to drain the liquidity pools.
 What if we disallow any trading in these pools for a short period?
-We can give the liquidity providers a chance to exit first.
+We can give the liquidity providers a chance to exit the pools first.
 During the grace period, the sequencer will only accept requests to exit those liquidity pools.</p>
 </div>

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>It’s a good idea.
-Ethically, it's the right thing to do, but we can’t do it.</p>
+Ethically, it's the right thing to do.
+Unfortunately, though, we can't.</p>
 </div>

 <div class="dialogue right">